Is Beef Good for the Planet?

 Related arguments that cattle can eat crop by-products that are inedible to humans similarly miss the mark.
 While it is true that cattle feed often includes large amounts of crop residues and byproducts, such as sugar cane tops, banana stems, and brewers grains, roughly 70-130 million hectares of land — over 10% of the land used to grow cereal grains globally — produce feed for cattle.

-If claims that cattle grazing doesn’t compete with crops are misguided, claims that practices such as rotational grazing can negate the greenhouse gas (GHG) emissions of global beef production, or even make it carbon-negative, are near fantastical.
+If claims that cattle grazing doesn’t compete with crops are misleading, claims that practices such as rotational grazing can negate the greenhouse gas (GHG) emissions of global beef production, or even make it carbon-negative, are near fantastical.
 While it may be possible under very specific conditions to sequester so much carbon in the soil that beef production results in a net reduction of GHG emissions, such an outcome is profoundly unrealistic at a global scale.

 The latest research finds that even in the best case scenario — in which the ideal pasture management practices are implemented across the world’s hundreds of millions of hectares of pasture — beef would still be substantially more carbon-intensive than most alternative protein sources.
 Other studies have demonstrated that intensive grain-finished beef production actually generates lower GHG emissions per kilogram of protein than grass-finished beef, largely because grain finishing gets cattle to slaughter weight much faster, resulting in much lower life-cycle methane emissions.